Table of Contents

 }

 Other event handlers work similarly.
-They send other PathEvent values that can be used to update a list of paths, and their metadata.
+They send PathEvent values that can be used to update a list of paths and their metadata.

-The usage of this watcher requires you first get the list of files with walk_serial.
-It returns a snapshot of the directory and a IgnoreRules that are collected from the directories below it.
-Then you make a watcher with
+To use this watcher, you first retrieve the list of files with walk_serial.
+It returns a snapshot of the directory and the IgnoreRules collected from the directories below it.
+Then, you create a watcher with:

 let ignore_rules = walk_serial(...)?;